 Statute and gravestone for Colonel Nicolau de Mesquita, Saint Michael Cemetery

-If you stand today at the Senado Square, you won’t see it, but you can imagine a statue erected in its center.
+If you stand today at the Senado Square, you won’t see it, but imagine a statue erected in its center.
 This was there until 1966, to honor a Macanese hero named Vicente Nicolau de Mesquita.
-He led a small group of soldiers against a Chinese defending force.
-He then attacked and pacified the Chinese fort at Baishaling, which guaranteed Macau’s security.
+He led a small group of soldiers against a Chinese defending force, attacked and pacified the Chinese fort at Baishaling, which guaranteed Macau’s security.
 But the Colonel was wracked by depression due to his job in the military.
-His madness reached its peak in 1880 – he murdered his second wife and a daughter, committing suicide by throwing himself down a well at his home.
-He was not given a military burial, neither was allowed to rest in consecrated ground.
+His madness reached its peak in 1880 when he murdered his second wife and a daughter, committing suicide by throwing himself down a well at his home.
+He was not given a military burial, neither was he allowed to rest in consecrated ground.
 His home doesn’t exist anymore, and his statue was pulled down by rioters in 1966.
-But 30 years after his death, his remains were put in Saint Michael Cemetery, to honor him as a hero.
-A statue now resides in that place, right in the entrance of the cemetery.
+30 years after his death, his remains were put in Saint Michael Cemetery, to honor him as a hero.
+A statue now resides there, right in the entrance of the cemetery.

-Tip: Want to get there easy?
-Take buses 7 and 8
+Tip: Want to get there easily?
+Take buses 7 and 8 there

 Saint Michael Cemetery 2A Estrada do Cemitério, Macau

 The Moorish Barracks, Barra, Macau

 With pieces of Indian architectural rhythm, this is the perfect place to get lost between cultures.
 The Moorish Barracks was built in 1874 for troops from Goa (Portuguese India) to reside, as they were here to support the local police.
 Surrounded by balconies, the bright-yellow building is the perfect spot for beautiful photoshoots, where European and eastern elements blend.

 Tip: Just a few steps away is one of the most iconic temples in Macau.
 Enjoy strolling down the street while taking in the sights.
 To get there, take buses n.
 1, 2, 5, 6B, 10, 10A, 11, 18, MT4 and get off at Barra or Lilau Square